|

 office only six days after the Air Force Roswell press conference.
 The report was titled Assessment and Recommendations for Action on the

 Report of Air Force Research Regarding the �Roswell Incident.
+Jones, undoubtedly speaking with Rockefellers

-One message from the Air Force
+blessing, wrote of the report: One message from the Air Force

 Report is that they still have confidence that this issue can be managed.
 There are other messages of equal importance,